Man booked for harassing wife, seeking dowry

 The Nakodar Sadar police have booked Satvir Singh, a resident of Kang Sahibu, in a dowry harassment case.
 His wife Manprit Kaur had filed a complaint with the police claiming that Satvir had been harassing her to get more money from her in dowry.
 Kaur has also accused him of assaulting her.

-Investigating officer Janak Raj said a case has been registered against the accused under Sections 498-A (Punishment for subjecting woman to cruelty.) and 406 (Punishment for criminal breach of trust.) of the Indian Penal Code following an inquiry.
+Investigating officer Janak Raj said a case has been registered against the accused under Sections 498-A and 406 of the Indian Penal Code following an inquiry.
 No arrest has been made yet.

 Tribune Shorts